meanmedianmoge/zoia_lib/README.md

 ## How to Install
 Application can be installed in one of two ways:
-- (For general users) - Use the pre-bundled build, available on Windows, Mac, and Linux (Ubuntu) here: https://github.com/meanmedianmoge/zoia_lib/releases.
+- (For general users) - Use the pre-bundled build; available on Windows, Mac, and Linux (Ubuntu) here: https://github.com/meanmedianmoge/zoia_lib/releases.

 - (For developers/contributors) - Build from source; requires Python 3.7+.
 ```
-# Download source code from Github (either directly from the site or cloning the repo)
+# Download source code
 git clone https://github.com/meanmedianmoge/zoia_lib.git

-# Make sure you're in the right directory
-cd Downloads/zoia_lib
-# Install Python 3.7+, make sure you have pip
-pip help
-# Install the dependencies that allow the app to run
-pip install -r requirements.txt
+# Single-line dependency install
+sh setup.sh

 # Load the application
 python -m zoia_lib.backend.startup
 ```